jorgomezga/AVCA-ByO/README.md

 - The implementation in (https://www.mathworks.com/matlabcentral/fileexchange/19148-hurst-parameter-estimate) to compute the Hurst exponent

-- the functions in (https://github.com/jdariasl/ME) for the computation of the Markovian entropies [J.D.
+- The functions in (https://github.com/jdariasl/ME) for the computation of the Markovian entropies [J.D.
 Arias-Londoño and J.I Godino-Llorente.
 Entropies from Markov Models as Complexity Measures of Embedded Attractors.
 Entropy, 17(6):3595–3620, 2015.]

 - The HCTSA toolbox for the computation of D2 and LLE (https://github.com/benfulcher/hctsa) [Ben D Fulcher, Max A Little, and Nick S Jones.
 Highly comparative time-series analysis: the empirical structure of time series and their methods.
 Journal of the Royal Society Interface, 10(83):20130048, 2013]

-- the Modulation Toolbox library ver 2.1 to calculate MS (https://sites.google.com/a/uw.edu/isdl/projects/modulation-toolbox) [Les Atlas, Pascal Clark and Steven Schimmel, Modulation Toolbox Version 2.1 for MATLAB, https://sites.google.com/a/uw.edu/isdl/projects/modulation-toolbox, University of Washington, September 2010.]
+- The Modulation Toolbox library ver 2.1 to calculate MS (https://sites.google.com/a/uw.edu/isdl/projects/modulation-toolbox) [Les Atlas, Pascal Clark and Steven Schimmel, Modulation Toolbox Version 2.1 for MATLAB, https://sites.google.com/a/uw.edu/isdl/projects/modulation-toolbox, University of Washington, September 2010.]

 - The implementation in (https://www.ee.columbia.edu/~dpwe/resources/matlab/rastamat/) to calculate PLP [Daniel P. W. Ellis.
 PLP and RASTA (and MFCC, and inversion) in Matlab, 2005. online web resource.]